spacotto/spellbook/README.md

 - [Variadic Functions](https://github.com/spacotto/libft/blob/main/README.md#variadic-functions)

 > [!CAUTION]
-> Some functions have been changed after passing the Moulinette!
-They might not be norm-compliant or subject-compliant!
+> This is a custom C Library!
+Some functions might not be norm-compliant or subject-compliant!
 Never trust code blindly!

 ## Checks
 These functions are used to check if a character belongs to a certain type (e.g., alphabetic, digit).